 Degree Show 2017

-There are no temporal distinctions between past, present and future in the fourth dimension, just a ‘now’ that is relative to what we are doing, our location, our speed and trajectory in space.
+I am interested in the concept of spacetime, the fourth dimension where the unidirectional path of time from past to future no longer applies.
+There are no temporal distinctions between past, present and future in the fourth dimension, just a ‘now’ that is relative to the observer what they are doing, their location, their speed and trajectory in space.

 W3=0+Cn4Nc3 is a transcript of we=0+chance.
 It describes an interactive piece, where the participant chooses his or her starting point ‘0’ and engages in a performance contributing towards the building of a work with the use of chance.